 In light of its effects on investment signals, economic efficiency, barriers to entry and incentives to invest in new technology, it is unlikely that the proposed Derogation will promote competition in the generation sector in the Tasmania region or in the NEM.
-The Commission is also concerned that weaker competition will preclude consumers from being offered a price for electricity that is based on the efficient cost of supply.
-Such an outcome is inconsistent with the NEO which, together with other goals, aims to promote efficient operation and use of electricity services with respect to price.
+The Commission is also concerned that weaker competition would mean consumers may not be offered a price for electricity that is based on the efficient cost of supply.